 Business Improvement District (BID) Policy

-Read more about the Business Improvement District Policy.
+Read the BID policy in the Business Improvement District Programme.

 The Grants Policy guides the allocation of funding to organisations delivering projects, activities and services of benefit to Aucklanders.
 The policy comes into effect on 1 July 2015.